Surtur (character)

 Surtur is a fictional character appearing in American comic books published by Marvel Comics, commonly as an enemy of Thor.
 Based on the fire giant Surtr from Norse mythology, he was adapted by writer Stan Lee and artist Jack Kirby, and first appeared in Journey into Mystery #97 (October 1963).
 The character was once described as one of "The Ten Most Heinous Enemies of the Mighty Thor".

 The character has appeared in several media adaptations of Thor.
 Surtur made his live-action debut in the Marvel Cinematic Universe film Thor: Ragnarok (2017), motion-captured by Taika Waititi, and voiced by Clancy Brown.
 Brown reprised the role as an alternate reality version of the character in the Disney+ animated series What If...?
-(2021).
+(2021-2023).

 Publication history

-Based on the fire giant Surtr from Norse mythology and created by Stan Lee and Jack Kirby, the character first appears in Journey into Mystery #97 (Oct 1963).
+Based on the fire giant Surtr from Norse mythology and created by Stan Lee and Jack Kirby, the character first appeared in Journey into Mystery #97 (October 1963).